-To make maximum benefit of PF funds for SFY 2024, no one sponsor may receive more than \$1,500,000 for additional subsidy unless PF funds remain unassigned or are not committed to an identified project as expected.
+To make maximum benefit of PF funds for SFY 2025, no one sponsor may receive more than \$1,500,000 for additional subsidy unless PF funds remain unassigned or are not committed to an identified project as expected.

-Appendix A indicates the amount of PF that has been assigned to projects for SFY 2024 on a preliminary basis.
+Appendix A indicates the amount of PF that has been assigned to projects for SFY 2025 on a preliminary basis.
 The SRF Program reserves the right to adjust PF amounts.
-PF funds are only available if EPA awards the FFY 2023 CWSRF General Supplemental Grant and it is accepted by DHEC.
+PF funds are only available if EPA awards the FFY 2024 CWSRF Base Capitalization Grant and it is accepted by DHEC.
 Project listing is not a commitment of PF funding.

 If a sponsor requests PF assistance for a project, but the sponsor and project are eligible for a conventional SRF loan, the sponsor will be offered a conventional SRF loan in lieu of PF assistance (see the principal forgiveness loan eligibility criteria discussed above); the exception being a sustainable system owner willing to assume ownership or receivership of an unsustainable or abandoned system.
+The PF assistance requirements are reviewed on an annual basis and updated as needed.

-C. Green Project Reserve (GPR)
+D. Green Project Reserve (GPR)

-The Consolidated Appropriations Act, 2023 requires to the extent there are eligible projects, not less than 10% of the State's expected FFY 2023 CWSRF General Supplemental allotment be used for green infrastructure, water or energy efficiency improvements, or other environmentally innovative activities.
-South Carolina's "Green Project Reserve" (GPR) amount is \$2,135,300.
-DHEC's GPR guidance is posted on the SRF Guidance web page at www.scdhec.gov/srfguidance.
+The Consolidated Appropriations Act, 2024 requires to the extent there are eligible projects, not less than 10% of the State's expected FFY 2024 CWSRF Base grant allotment be used for green infrastructure, water or energy efficiency improvements, or other environmentally innovative activities.
+South Carolina's "Green Project Reserve" (GPR) amount is \$836,400.
+DHEC's GPR guidance is posted on the SRF Guidance web page at scdhec.gov/srfguidance.

-In the FY 2024 annual report for this grant, DHEC will identify the projects with binding commitments that will be used satisfy the 10% GPR requirement for the grant.
+In the SFY 2025 annual report for this grant, DHEC will identify the projects with binding commitments that will be used satisfy the 10% GPR requirement for the grant.
 To make this determination, DHEC will use EPA's GPR guidance and best professional judgement in accordance with the EPA Memorandum dated February 21, 2017, "Change to Clean Water State Revolving Fund Green Project Reserve Guidance."

-D. Environmental Outcomes and Measures
+E. Environmental Outcomes and Measures